bubonic/TGC.bundle/TGC.bundle/README.md

 Games People Play: Game Theory in Life, Business, and Beyond S01E01 The World of Game Theory.mp4

+or

+Change and Motion: Calculus Made Clear, 2nd Edition S01E10 Blah.avi

 Create a TV Shows Library in PLEX and set the primary agent to TGC.
-Add directories to your library and enjoy!
+Add directories *individually* (not directories of directories) to your library and enjoy!